Tennis Legends: Arthur Ashe - A legendary pioneer for racial equality and the fight against AIDS

 A second Grand Slam success would materialise in 1970, at the Australian Open, defeating compatriot Dick Crealy in straight sets.
 This was in the days when the season's opening major was still played on grass.
 Ashe made just six appearances in Melbourne, reaching the final on four occasions.

-1975 proved to be Ashes's greatest year.
-He accumulated a total of nine titles.
+The year 1975 proved to be Ashe's greatest year as he accumulated a total of nine titles.
 The undoubted zenith came in the summer at Wimbledon.
-Ashe reached the men's singles final against the defending champion Jimmy Connors.
+Ashe reached the men's singles final against the defending champion, Jimmy Connors.
 At the time, Ashe and Connors were embroiled in litigation action against each other.
 Relations between the pair were considerably fractious.
-Connors was suing the ATP, whom had Ashe served as president, over restraint of trade after the pugnacious Connors was refused entry to the 1974 French Open owing to Connors's involvement with World Team Tennis.
-The legal action expanded when Connors began a case to sue Ashe over comments he'd made over him being unpatriotic over his lack of commitment to the US Davis Cup team.
+Connors was suing the ATP, which had Ashe serve as president, over restraint of trade after the pugnacious Connors was refused entry to the 1974 French Open owing to Connors's involvement with World Team Tennis.
+The legal action expanded when Connor began a case against Ashe over comments Ashe'd made about him being unpatriotic for his lack of commitment to the US Davis Cup team.

 Going into the final, Ashe had yet to record a victory over Connors.
 In an effort to provoke him further, Ashe wore the USA Davis Cup team when walking onto Centre Court.
 Ashe went against his natural game and produced a tactical masterclass against Connors.
-His four set victory underpinned by nullifying Connors and leaving him flustered through the surprise elements of his gameplan.
+His four-set victory was underpinned by nullifying Connors and leaving him flustered through the surprise elements of his gameplan.

 The one that got away